adam-singer/nativelink-cache/README.md

 ## Secrets variables
 * `NATIVELINK_API_KEY`: Your API Key.
 You can find it in Settings -> API Keys & Certs -> ID.
 * `NATIVELINK_REMOTE_CACHE_URL`: url of the remote cache.
 You can find it in Settings -> General -> Remote Cache, remove the grpcs with https, e.g: grpcs://url.build-faster.nativelink.net -> https://url.build-faster.nativelink.net

+If you don't set these variables the action will fall back to the default GitHub actions@v4

+## Environment Variables
 * `VERSION_SALT (Optional)`: this allows disowning an entire set of cache key poisoned by buggy software or tool failures

-If you don't set these variables the action will fall back to the default GitHub actions@v4
+## Inputs Variables
+* `UploadChunkSize`: the size of the data inside the message when uploading the stream of data in KB, this value cannot exceed 4MB, the validation value is 4 * 1024 * 1024 - 1024 which is the maximum size for a single gRPC request, minus a small delta, you can find more info here https://github.com/grpc/grpc-java/issues/1676#issuecomment-229809402